 I’m not going to tell you how easy they are because I’m sure you’re tired of hearing me say that by now, so I’ll just show you how fast these are ready to eat.

 For the filling add the peaches, cinnamon, sweetener, water, and Xanthan Gum to a bowl and stir well.
 Let the mixture sit and the flavor meld together for 15 minutes.

-While the peaches are soaking up up all that goodness it is time to make the low fat and gluten free oat crumble for the topping.
+While the peaches are soaking up all that goodness it is time to make the low-fat and gluten-free oat crumble for the topping.